BikerSam86/Brian/README.md

 tsal-api
 ```

 This starts the FastAPI server defined in `tsal.api`.
-The OpenAPI schema lives at
+The OpenAPI schema is
-`/docs` once running and mirrors `schemas/spiral_healer_api.yaml`.
+available at `/docs` once running.

 ## GitHub Language Database